pooltogether/v4-docs/docs/tutorials/twab-rewards.md

 Here, the promotion id is `1`.

 <img
 src={require('/img/how-to/twab-rewards/twab-rewards-create-promotion-log-etherscan.png').default}
-  alt='Twab Rewards PromotionCreated log on Etherscan' />
+alt='TWAB Rewards PromotionCreated log on Etherscan' />

 Now that you have the id of your promotion, you can manage it through several functions.